MaastrichtU-IDS/dsri-documentation/website/docs/specs.md

 Here is a non-exhaustive list of some of the applications that can easily be deployed on the DSRI:

 * Multiple flavors of [JupyterLab](https://github.com/jupyter/docker-stacks) (scipy, tensorflow, all-spark, and more)
-* JupyterHub with GitHub authentication
+* JupyterHub with various authentication methods such as GitHub authentication
 * RStudio, with a complementary Shiny server
 * VisualStudio [Code server](https://github.com/cdr/code-server)
 * Tensorflow or PyTorch on Nvidia GPU (with JupyterLab or VisualStudio Code)